Strawberry Mango Smoothie

 - Strawberries: For the best texture, I suggest using frozen sliced strawberries.
 If you use fresh strawberries, you'll have to add a little bit of ice.

 - Mango Chunks: Use a little less mango than you do strawberries because this will balance out the flavors.
-Frozen mango chunks not only speed up your smoothie prep, but they add a wonderful texture to your drink too.
+Frozen mango chunks not only speed up your smoothie prep, but they add a wonderful creamy texture to your drink too.

 - Carrots: Since you are going to blend everything together into a smoothie, you can use either shredded or chopped.
 I like to buy a bag of shredded carrots from the grocery store so I can just add it to my smoothie - no chopping required.

 - Orange: Use a fresh orange for this smoothie!
 Just peel it, pull it apart, and add it to the blender with the rest of the ingredients.
+Swap in a splash of orange juice if that's what you have.

 - Almond Milk: Always use unsweetened almond milk in your smoothies.
 You can use vanilla or plain, but I suggest plain almond milk for this one.
 It won't clash with the other flavors.

 - Flax Seeds: If you don't have flax seeds, you can use chia seeds as a replacement.
+This is optional but makes the smoothie healthier with some added nutrients, fiber, and healthy fats.

 Follow these tips to make sure that this smoothie turns out sweet and creamy every single time!